-BIOL 499 Teaching Assistant in Biology 1 to 3 cr

-Provides the opportunity for a student to assist in the preparation and implementation of a biology course.
+BIOL 499 Teaching Assistant in Biology 1 to 3 cr Provides the opportunity for a student to assist in the preparation and implementation of a biology course.
+Prerequisite: Department approval

-BIOL 500 Biology Independent Study 1 to 3 cr

-Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
+BIOL 500 Biology Independent Study 1 to 3 cr Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.
+Prerequisite: Junior/senior status, department approval

-BIOL 510 Biology Independent Research

-For biology majors who desire to conduct research on a specific topic in biology.
+BIOL 510 Biology Independent Research 1 to 3 cr For biology majors who desire to conduct research on a specific topic in biology.
 The research will be under the direction of the instructor and will require a scholarly report.